acdemiralp/mcmc/readme.md

 - [ ] Univariate Eigenvector Slice Sampler
 - [ ] Updating Sequential Adaptive Metropolis-within-Gibbs
 - [ ] Updating Sequential Metropolis-within-Gibbs

-## Notes ##
-See the tests for usage of the individual samplers.
-All kernel functions are expected to return logarithmic scale values.

 ## Acknowledgements ##
 The majority of the samplers in this library are inspired by Keith O'Hara's library with the same name: https://github.com/kthohr/mcmc